iot-edge-foundation/iot-edge-serial/README.md

 - BEITIAN USB GNSS GPS Receiver BN-85U (U-Blox UBX-M8030)
 - Webio GRB-288 Bluetooth GPS mouse
 - GSpace GS-R238 GPS mouse (SiRFstarIII)
+- DSMR P1 to USB cable for Dutch smart meters

 *Note*: If you want to have your serial device tested, listed and officially supported here, please send us a DM on github